Elizaongwz/DSA4264/technical-report (eliza).md

 ### 3.2 Data

 #### 3.2.1 API Calls and Data Extraction
 The datasets used were all obtained from [LTA DataMall](https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html) using API calls.
-To get the same datasets, run the notebook [API Calls and Data Extraction](<API Calls and Data Extraction.ipynb>).
+To get the same datasets, run the notebook [API Calls and Data Extraction](<API Calls and Data Extraction.ipynb>), making sure to inpute your own personal LTA DataMall API Key in the beginning of the notebook before running the other cells.
 The table below displays all datasets called.

 | Dataset    | File Type         | Description  |
 |:------------:|:------------:|:------------:|